Inter-Government Affairs

 Seabird Island's leadership works tirelessly to protect Indigenous access to fisheries and natural habitats in our territory.
 Learn about our advocacy efforts and stewardship initiatives.

-Thank you to everyone that attended Fish & Wildlife’s first annual Ripple Report event!
-Our team was overjoyed by the thoughtful discussion periods and feedback.
+Thank you to everyone that attended Fish & Wildlife’s third annual Ripple Report event!
+Our team was appreciative of the thoughtful comments and feedback received at this year’s event.
 We have summarized the most frequent feedback received during the event.
+Stay tuned for the recording of the 2026 presentation!

 - Fish & Wildlife Team